 • 1 cup chicken stock or water

-• Add ground lamb, dried currants, salt, pepper, lemon juice, and boiling water; cover and cook for 15 minutes, or until rice is tender and liquid is absorbed.
+2. Add ground meat, dried currants, salt, pepper, lemon juice, and boiling water; cover and cook for 15 minutes, or until rice is tender and liquid is absorbed.

-• Take a paring knife and cut off the stems of each grape leaf.
-Place a leaf right side up on a cutting boarding.
+4. Take a paring knife and cut off the stems of each grape leaf.
+Place a leaf right side up on a cutting board.
 Add 1 tbsp of filling in a horizontal line in the middle of the leaf.
 Fold in the ends of the leaf and roll upwards into tight little cigars.
 Repeat until you run out of the filling.

-• Serve either hot or cold with a lemon or cool yogurt sauce.
+7. Serve either hot or cold with lemon and a cool yogurt sauce or Spicy Roasted Red Pepper and Feta Dip (Tirokafteri).

 Notes